mnmnotmail/website/biz.md

 ### Solution

-A new email network centered on groups & organizations & communities.
+A decentralized network (via an open protocol) for knowledge work, centered on teams & organizations & associations.
-Sites in the network are members-only, and allow email only between members of that site.
+Sites in the network are members-only, and allow communications only between members of that site.
 Every knowledge worker will belong to many sites (just as they belong to many real-world communities today).
 Most sites will verify the identity of their members, especially those sites which carry confidential communications.

-There is a single client app for managing all your sites, but messages originating at different sites are not intermixed.
+A single client app manages all your sites, but traffic originating at different sites is not intermixed.
-This is illustrated in the demo.
+(This is illustrated in the demo.)
-This client also advances the email UX in fundamental ways.
+This client also advances the electronic correspondence UX in fundamental ways.

 It's hard to change people's work habits.
 Offering knowledge workers a tool that prevents attacks but merely works like email probably can't succeed.